-responsibility19 by operation of law, agreement, or unilateral act,20 and to a broad range of measures of protection21 of a private or public nature.
+unilateral act,20 and to a broad range of measures of protection21 of a private or public nature.
 An illustrative list of these measures of protection is provided in Article 3, which refers notably to:

-- the attribution and exercise of parental responsibility; - rights of custody and access; - guardianship, curatorship and analogous institutions; - the appointment of a guardian or person or body having charge of a legal representative in relation to the child's person or the property of, representing or assisting the child; - placement in a foster and family, institutional care placements; or the provision of care by kafala or any other analogous institution; and - the supervision by a public authority of the care of a child by any person having charge of the child; and - the administration, conservation or disposal of the child's property.
+- the attribution and exercise of parental responsibility; - rights of custody and access; - guardianship, curatorship and analogous institutions; - the appointment of a person or body having charge of the child's person or property, representing or assisting the child; - placement in a foster family, institutional care placements or the provision of care by kafala or any other analogous institution; - the supervision by a public authority of the care of a child by any person having charge of the child; andthe administration, conservation or disposal of the child's property.

 Where one or more of these measures are contemplated to protect an unaccompanied or separated child, whether in the short or long term, the rules of the Convention - as explained below - will determine which Contracting State's authorities have jurisdiction to take the measures and in application of which State's law.
 The actual nature of the measures and the conditions under which they can be taken, however, will depend on the applicable domestic substantive law, and not on the rules of the Convention.
-This includes what measures a competent authority may be able to take to protect a child in the absence of a parent, a guardian or a legal representative, such as, depending on the circumstances, receiving medical treatment,22 foster placement or the appointment of a guardian.23
+This includes what measures a competent authority may be able to take to protect a child in the absence of a parent, a guardian or a legal representative, such as, depending on the circumstances, receiving medical treatment, 22 foster placement or the appointment of a guardian.
+23

 16. Article 4 lists the matters excluded from the scope of the Convention.
 This is an exhaustive list.
 For the purposes of this document, two exceptions are of particular interest.
-First, according to Article 4(j), "[t]he Convention does not apply to - [...] (j) decisions on the right of asylum and on immigration", as these are matters of public law deriving from the sovereign power of States.24 However, "only decisions on these matters are excluded: in other words, the granting of asylum or of a residence permit.
-The protection and representation of children who are applying for asylum or for a residence permit fall, to the contrary, within the scope of the Convention" (emphasis
+First, according to Article 4(j), "[t]he Convention does not apply to - [...] (j) decisions on the right of asylum and on immigration", as these are matters of public law deriving from the sovereign power of States.
+However, "only decisions on these matters are excluded: in other words, the granting of asylum or of a residence permit.
+The protection and representation of children who are applying for asylum or for a residence permit fall, to the contrary, within the scope of the Convention" (emphasis added).
+As such, children who are seeking asylum or a residence permit also fully benefit from the Convention in accordance with its scope ratione materiae, as described in the previous paragraph, including in regard to the designation of a legal representative (e.g., for the purposes of a civil law suit) and the taking of child